ontop/ontop-website/guide/advanced/mapping-language.md

 ```

 ::: warning
 Language tags can only be constants, it is not possible to obtain them dynamically from the database.
-So for example the following mapping is invalid:
+So for example the following mapping is *invalid*:

 ```
 mappingId     Book titles in Italian